flow-next-interview by gmickel

 Examples (one per tier):

-- `[your-call]`: "What error code should we return when the upstream API times out?
-Recommended: none — this depends on what callers expect and I don't see existing convention to copy.
+- `[your-call]`: "This decides what error callers see when the upstream service times out.
+Recommended: none — it depends on what your callers expect and I found no existing convention to copy.
 Confidence: [your-call]."
 Options: `502`, `503`, `504`, `408`.

 ### Question Order: Walk the Decision Tree